siddhartha-komodo/slate/source/includes/_015-creating-asset-chains.md

 ## Part II: Connecting the Second Node

 On the second node you issue the same command, with two key differences.
-You will use the other node's IP address, and you will include an additional setting that initiates mining on this machine, `-gen -genproclimit=$(nproc)`.
+You will use the other node's IP address, and you will include an additional setting that initiates mining on this node, `-gen -genproclimit=$(nproc)`.

 `./komodod -ac_name=HELLOWORLD -ac_supply=777777 -addnode=<IP address of the first node> -gen -genproclimit=$(nproc) &`